-Caravela (formally known ans Virmax) has been working directly with coffee producers since 2004.
-They have concentrated on producers that are interested in driving up quality by continuing improving the farming, harvesting and production techniques.
+Caravela (formerly known as Virmax) has been working directly with coffee producers since 2004.
+They have concentrated on producers that are interested in driving up quality by continually improving the farming, harvesting and production techniques.

 Quaffee was fortunate enough to sample the Caravela’s first Organic coffee, released in 2007.
 It was called Asorganica.
 This name has stuck even though now this coffee is produced by 128 small coffee growers from the municipalities of El Tambo and Timbio, in the southern department of Cauca, Colombia.

 Most farmers have about 1 hector of coffee, and the 128 producers are members of the following three coffee grower associations:

 - Asociación de Productores Orgánicos del Cauca (ASORGANICA);

 - Corporación para el Desarrollo de la Sericultura del Cauca (CORSEDA); and